college-related/Notes_Old_question_solutions/3rd-Semester/JAVA/Old_Questions/2013-fall/README.md

 ## 3b, User defined package

-- A `package` is a pack or group f classes, interfaces and other packages.
+- A `package` is a pack or group of classes, interfaces and other packages.
+- It is a constraint for classes.
 - User defined package are those package which are defined by users/programmers.
-- We can make a user defined package by using `package` keyword at the of the file along with package_name.
+- We can make a user defined package by using `package` keyword at the start of the file along with package_name.
 - And use that package by using `import` keyword along with the package_name.ClassName at the top of needed file.

 Example: